 You can add other mail accounts, import contacts from Facebook and elsewhere, access it in a browser, Outlook, Windows Live Mail and Windows 8 or Windows 10’s Mail + Calendar app.
-There are lots of clever features if you dig around, and for many people, it's just as good as Gmail.
+There are lots of clever features if you dig around, such as the ability to create temporary email aliases (ideal if you don't want to hand out your real address) and for many people, it's just as good as Gmail.

 Yahoo has a modern look and feel, and has quite a few useful features.
 Some depend on whether you're using the website or the iOS or Android app.

 The web version is intuitively laid out with the inbox, sent, spam, trash and other system folders, and a list of email on the right from whatever folder is selected.
 A preview pane can be added to enable you to browse folders, such as the inbox, and read messages at the same time.

 Clicking Folders on the left enables you to create extra folders to organise messages.
 They can be dragged and dropped into folders and there are facilities for creating filters that automatically sort incoming mail into the right folders.
 Messages can be starred and filters created from them to deal with similar ones.